Talking about Coronavirus

 Washing your hands is the most effective way of keeping germs away.
 The NHS has useful information on how to wash your hands including a video that children could watch.

 You should wash your hands for around 20 seconds.
-There are various ways to help small children understand how long they should wash their hands for, for example, by singing "If you're happy and you know it" or "Ha
+There are various ways to help small children understand how long they should wash their hands for, for example, by singing "If you're happy and you know it" or "Happy Birthday" through twice.

 Source: World Health Organisation

 The NHS Library and Knowledge Services also have a list of resources you can take advantage of.
-Their resources include book recommendations, poems, resources for parents and more.
+Their resources include book recommendations, poems and resources for parents and more.

 Pips guide to Covid-19: A better start Southend

-Taking inspiration from Manuela Molina's 'My name is Coronavirus', A Better Start Southend created their own version called Pip's guide to COVID-19 which offers another way of talking to children about Coronavirus and the current situation the world is facing.
+Taking inspiration from Manuela Molina's 'My name is Coronavirus', A Better Start Southend created their own version called Pip's guide to COVID-19 which offers another way of talking to children about Coronavirus.

 Coronavirus: a book for children